Voting Members of the Trust Board

 He is passionate about improving services through innovation, evidence based practice and the use of information to drive positive change.
 Dr Gordon is also Vice Chairman of the East of England Clinical Senate.

-Mike Meers, Director of Information Communication and Technology
+Mike Meers, Director of Digital and Logistics

 Mike has concentrated his career locally within the East Suffolk and North Essex NHS Community for more than 28 years managing information technology services and the delivery of ICT transformation.
 During this time he has led the delivery of major infrastructure, corporate and clinical IT systems from procurement through to implementation.